-Beverages such as soda and energy drinks are often highly acidic.
-These acids can wear away the enamel, the protective outer layer of teeth.
-Preventive dental health tips, like using a straw, can limit enamel erosion and preserve your smile’s natural strength.
+Beverages like soda and energy drinks are highly acidic and can wear away the enamel, the protective outer layer of teeth.
+To prevent enamel erosion, try using a straw to reduce contact with your teeth and help preserve your smile’s natural strength.

-When you use mouthwash, you are instructed to hold and swish the liquid in your mouth before spitting it out; this is to ensure the liquid gets to every accessible part of your teeth.
+When you use mouthwash, you are instructed to hold and swish the liquid in your mouth before spitting it out.
+This ensures the liquid gets to every accessible part of your teeth.
 You should do the exact opposite for sugary, carbonated, or caffeinated drinks.
 As soon as the liquid enters your mouth, swallow to avoid damaging your teeth.

 Any sugary residue left on your teeth can cause cavities and feed harmful bacteria in your mouth.
 Rinse your drink out with water as soon as you finish it.
 Water helps neutralise the acid and increase saliva production.